naturalbornchiller/concatenate-api/README.md

 ```

 __Update__ one Task

 note! - this will either:
-a. create a new chain, if the last chain is broken or if there are no chains yet created, else
+1. create a new chain, if the last chain is broken or if there are no chains yet created, else
-b. concatenate onto the chain if it's been between 24 and 48 hours since the last concat
+2. concatenate onto the chain if it's been between 24 and 48 hours since the last concat
 ```
 #!/bin/bash